 Previously, diagnostic criteria referred to drinking problems as either alcohol abuse or alcohol dependence.
 Even now, these terms are still widely used to describe problematic patterns of alcohol use, both by professionals and by families facing these struggles.
 However, the most recent criteria for diagnosing drinking problems integrates both disorders into one, an alcohol use disorder.

 An alcohol use disorder encompasses a range of behaviors and can be mild, moderate or severe.
-The severity of symptoms can influence the measure of care that a person needs when they seek alcohol addiction treatment.
+The severity of symptoms can influence the measure of care that a person needs when they seek alcohol addiction treatment programs.

 A person may have an alcohol use disorder if they answer yes to two or more of the following.